 - tramway premises

-This nuisance is not about annoyance or aesthetics it is essentially about public health and whilst lights briefly turning on and off, triggered by cats or foxes, may be irritating to light sleeping people with thin curtains, they will rarely, if ever, be harmful.
+This nuisance is not about annoyance or aesthetics, it is about public health.
+Whilst lights briefly turning on and off may be irritating, they will rarely be harmful.

-- do not use excessively bright lights, a 150 watt tungsten halogen lamp is quite adequate, 300 or 500 watt bulbs are too powerful for domestic security lighting
+- Do not use bright lights.
+For example, a 150-watt tungsten halogen lamp is fine.
+300 or 500-watt bulbs are too powerful for domestic security lighting.

-- do not leave lights on when they are not needed, consider controlling lights with passive infra-red detectors, ensuring that they are correctly aligned and installed.
-For a porch light that is going to be left on all night, a nine watt compact fluorescent lamp is normally adequate
+- Do not leave lights on when they are not needed.
+Consider controlling lights with passive infrared detectors.
+For a porch light left on all night, a nine-watt compact fluorescent lamp is adequate.

 Action against light pollution

-- It might help if they can show the neighbour the effect of the light from "their side of the fence".
-They can also politely suggest to the owner that they may be wasting money on excessive lighting.
+It might help if you can show the neighbour the effect of the light from your side of the fence.
+You can also suggest to the owner that they may be wasting money on excessive lighting.

-Should a statutory nuisance exist the Council can take legal proceedings against the offender
+Please be aware that lights do not always deter criminals.
+Should a statutory nuisance exist the Council can take legal proceedings against the offender.

-If you want advice or wish to make a complaint or would like further advice about a light nuisance matter, please contact the Private Sector Housing Team today on (0191) 433 3000, or contact us online now by completing the form below.
+If you want advice or wish to make a complaint, please contact the Private Sector Housing team today on 0191 433 3000.